openhab/openhab-docs/_addons_bindings/zwave/readme.md

 ### Network Overview

 The Z-Wave network includes devices known as *Controllers* and *Slaves*.
 As the name suggests, *Controllers* control how the network runs and provide network administration functions, while *Slaves* are users of the network.
+The primary controller is normally linked to your home automation software (eg openHAB) and provides the link from your automation system, to the Z-Wave network.

 #### Home ID

 The network is identified with a *Home ID*.
 This is programmed into the controller, and can't be changed.
 It is used to identify the network in all frames that are transmitted over the air.
 When a device is included into a network, the controller sets the *Home ID* of the network in the slave so that the slave will only communicate over this network until it is removed from the network.

 #### Node ID

 Each node in the network is identified with a *Node ID*.
-The controller allocated the *Node ID* when the device is included into the network.
-A single Z-Wave network supports 232 devices (*Node ID* 1 to 232).
-The controller will allocate node IDs sequentially.
+The controller allocates the *Node ID* when the device is included into the network.
+A single Z-Wave network supports 232 devices (*Node ID* 1 to 232) and the controller will allocate node IDs sequentially.
 Normally therefore the controller has Node ID 1 since it is normally the first device in the network.
 IDs will then be allocated sequentially up to number 232 after which the controller will allocate unused addresses.

 #### Message Routing